RockwellShah/filekey/README.md

 ### 🛠️ How the Encryption Works

 FileKey derives your encryption identity from a passkey.
 When you create your FileKey, a passkey is registered against the app's domain (`filekey.app`) as the relying party.
-Authenticating runs the passkey's **PRF extension** over a fixed input, producing a deterministic secret that never leaves your device.
-That secret is run through **HKDF-SHA-256** to derive your long-term identity key pair — so the same passkey always reproduces the same identity, and nothing has to be stored beyond the passkey itself.
+Authenticating runs the passkey's PRF extension over a fixed input, producing a deterministic secret that never leaves your device.
+That secret is run through HKDF-SHA-256 to derive your long-term identity key pair, so the same passkey always reproduces the same identity, and nothing has to be stored beyond the passkey itself.

-Files are encrypted with **HPKE** (Hybrid Public Key Encryption, [RFC 9180](https://www.rfc-editor.org/rfc/rfc9180.html)) in **Auth mode**, using the **DHKEM-P256 + HKDF-SHA-256** suite.
-HPKE derives fresh per-file keys, and the file body is sealed with **AES-256-GCM** in a streaming, chunked construction so files of any size encrypt and decrypt without being held entirely in memory.
+Files are encrypted with HPKE (Hybrid Public Key Encryption, [RFC 9180](https://www.rfc-editor.org/rfc/rfc9180.html)) in Auth mode, using the DHKEM-P256 + HKDF-SHA-256 suite.
+HPKE derives fresh per-file keys, and the file body is sealed with AES-256-GCM in a streaming, chunked construction so files of any size encrypt and decrypt without being held entirely in memory.
 Encrypting to yourself uses your own public key; sharing uses the recipient's.
 Every operation runs entirely on your device through audited crypto libraries.

-> 🛡️ Your passkey is the only credential — there's nothing else to store, and nothing ever leaves your device.
+> 🛡️ Your passkey is the only credential.
+There's nothing else to store, and nothing ever leaves your device.

 ---

 ### 🔁 Sharing

-Every FileKey user has a unique **Share Key** — a long public string you'll find in the menu under **"Your Share Key."** It's safe to share openly; it's a public address, not a secret.
+Every FileKey user has a unique Share Key — a long public string you'll find in the menu under "Your Share Key."
+It's safe to share openly; it's a public address, not a secret.

 #### 📤 Sharing a file

-1. Choose **Share** when encrypting (or send to a saved contact).
+1. Choose Share when encrypting (or send to a saved contact).
 2. Enter the recipient's Share Key.
 3. FileKey produces a file only that recipient can open, named `name.shared.filekey`.
 Send it by any method — email, messaging, file transfer.